alijazayeri/CaseJoo/README.md

 # CaseJoo
 ## CaseJoo: A Pipeline and R Library For Detection of Disease-causing Genes in Rare Genetic Disorders

-This work is presented as a poster presentation at the ACMG 2019 Conference.
+This work is presented as a poster at the 2019 ACMG Conference (S Pajouhanfar, A. Jazayeri, M. Faghankhani, H. Vahidnezhad, L. Youssefian, S. Sotoudeh, S. Zeinali, J. Uitto, "CaseJoo: A Pipeline and R Library For Detection of Disease-causing Genes in Rare Genetic Disorders", 2019 ACMG Annual Clinical Genetics Meeting, Seattle, Washington.).

-The big picture is to find genes-diseases associations not very well-known already but their association indirectly and textually mentioned in the paper(s).
+The big picture is to find genes-diseases associations not very well-known already but indirectly and textually mentioned/discussed in the literature.
 CaseJoo prioritizes genes based on available papers for each gene in the `PubMed` and the similarity of the title/abstract of each gene's papers to the clinical manifestation and/or phenotypes of the patient.

 The inputs are a set of genes and a set of keywords.
 The set of genes can be the outcome of a variant discovery pipeline, and the set of keywords are clinical manifestations of the patient in the textual format.
 For example: